Sometimes People Who Can't Control Themselves Try to Control Everyone Else

 That way, they can build a more positive, powerful image of themselves.
 But this need leads, little by little, to excessive demands and the construction of a rigid, suffocating relationship that completely negates the other person’s emotional integrity.

-If we really think about it, it’s scary how the human brain is able to use the most sophisticated tools when it’s in need.
+If we think about it, it’s scary how the human brain can use the most sophisticated tools when it’s in need.
 Not everyone does it the same way, of course.

 But the need to control everything and everyone around us is nothing more than a defense mechanism.
 We use it to confront something that at we see as a “threat.”